orangain/ktcodeshift/README.md

 ### How to release

-1. Update the version in `{ktcodeshift-cli,ktcodeshift-dsl}/build.gradle.kts` on main branch.
-2. Create and push a tag with the version, e.g. `0.1.0`.
+1. Create and push a tag with the version, e.g. `git tag 0.1.0 && git push --tags`.
-3. CI will publish a release note to GitHub and update the Homebrew formula in the [orangain/homebrew-tap](https://github.com/orangain/homebrew-tap) repository.
+2. CI will publish a release note to GitHub and update the Homebrew formula in the [orangain/homebrew-tap](https://github.com/orangain/homebrew-tap) repository.